Pupillage & Tenancy

 Pupillage at Brick Court Chambers carries an award of £65,000 for 2017/18.
 Up to £25,000 of the award can be drawn down during the year preceding pupillage (subject to Chambers’ approval).

 Often those who apply to us do not appreciate the extent of the financial rewards even in the early days of tenancy.
 Experience indicates that a new tenant at Brick Court Chambers will soon find his or her earnings matching or exceeding those of contemporaries elsewhere at the Bar or at City solicitors’ firms.
-In recent years, average income of our new tenants in their first year has exceeded £100,000 (in many cases by a considerable margin).
+Over the past three years average first year income exceeded £150,000 and average second year income exceeded £250,000 (in many cases by a considerable margin).

 Chambers offers all new tenants an interest-free loan of £50,000, payable during the first six months of tenancy in monthly instalments.
 The loan is usually repayable within two years of the first draw down.
 Junior tenants are not required to pay room rent or Chambers’ expenses in the first year of practice or until receipts total £80,000, whichever is the sooner.
 Chambers also offers generous financial arrangements for those members who wish to take maternity and paternity leave (for further details please go to the Equal Opportunities section of the Pupillage and Tenancy pages).